|Online MS in Library and Information Science

 The following are schools that offer Archival Studies.

-University of Arizona – A Graduate Certificate in Archival Studies is offered by the university.
+A Graduate Certificate in Archival Studies is offered by the University of Arizona.
 It gives students a solid basis in the knowledge of archives and the records management profession.
 The curriculum is built around the Society of American Archivists’ guidelines for graduate programs, ensuring students are competitive for jobs in institutions possessing archival collections.
 The Certificate provides graduate students of other degree programs an opportunity to learn how archival practices affect the meaning and composition of historical records and cultural artifacts.
 It offers advanced continued education opportunities for library and archive practitioners.

 Typical Coursework for this Degree